kkirchhoff01/rpi-info-monitor/README.md

 -----------
 To install the flask service on each pi, run the `install.sh` script (as root).

-To display the content from the API call use the `display.sh` script or `display` module in the repo directory
+To display the content from the API call use the `display.sh` script or `display` module in the repo directory.

+Before running the display, modify the `HOSTS` variable in `display/config.py` to include the host/IP for each pi

 ## Examples:
 -----------